Dear Rouge: PHASES (2017–2019)

-Spirit (2020-Present)
+Spirit (2020–2022)

 Dear Rouge appeared on a virtual "Canada Day House Party" festival alongside Sam Roberts Band, Dean Brody and more on July 1, 2020.
 The band also hosted online shows playing their records front-to-back, and mentioned they were working on new music.
 Over the spring of 2021 the band shared across their social media they were in the studio working on their third full-length record.

 On September 1, 2021, the band shared a teaser clip across their social media and announced their new single "Fake Fame" will be released September 10, 2021.
 The single debuted on the Canadian Alternative Rock Charts at #26.
 As of January 24, 2022, it had hit #1 on the Canadian Alternative Rock Charts, the band's second single to do so.

 Another new single, "Life Goes By And I Can't Keep Up" was released on October 27, 2021, along with a music video.

 On January 28, 2022, the band announced their new album Spirit will be released April 8, 2022, and will contain 12 tracks.
 They also released the song "Small Talk" from the record along with the announcement.

 Alongside the release of Spirit, the single "Gimme Spirit" was serviced to radio.
 Dear Rouge then supported Metric across Western Canada in August 2022.

 The band announced they will be touring across Canada in the winter of 2022 with Hotel Mira as support.

+Lonesome High (2023–present)

+Dear Rouge appeared at various festivals throughout Canada over 2023, including Sommo Festival, and Area506.
+The band appeared on the CBC's Canada Day nationwide broadcast, playing their track "Gimme Spirit" from Calgary, Alberta.
+The band also shared on their socials that they were working on a new record at Giant Studios in Toronto, Ontario, with Gus van Go.

+The band released their new single "Goon" on March 8, 2024, the first single from their upcoming new record.
+The band then released the track "Too Close To The Heat" on April 26, 2024, and announced their new record Lonesome High would be out September 13, 2024.
+Another new track "Not Afraid To Dance" was released June 7, 2024 ahead of the band's summer tour dates.
+"Goon" hit #1 on the Canadian Alternative Rock charts on July 8, 2024; the band's third single to do so.

+Following the release of Lonesome High, the track "Cutting Teeth" was sent to radio.
+Dear Rouge announced they would be touring Canada in support of the record in early 2025.
+"Cutting Teeth" hit #5 on the Canadian Alternative Rock charts at the end of 2024.